OpenDreamKit/OpenDreamKit.github.io/meetings/2015-09-02-Kickoff/projects.md

 # Coordination and Management

+## Setup of the various boards and rules

+   - Small group discussion Wednesday 7pm
+   - Synthesis and discussion with Eugenia and all participants

-# Preliminary workshop planning for each workpackage
+## Preliminary workshop planning for each workpackage

 - Data Management Plan